john9francis/radiation-modeling/Geant4-Qt-install-instructions.md

 CMake is an open-source, cross-platform family of tools designed to build, test and package software.
 Geant4 is designed to be installed with CMake, so we need to download it.
 To do so, go to the [CMake download website](https://cmake.org/download/), scroll down, and click the link to download the Windows x64 Installer.
 It should be an .msi file.
 Double click on the file, and follow the steps to install it.

+## Step 2: Install and set up Qt

-## Step 2: Building and installing from source
+## Step 3: Building and installing from source

 The next step is installing and building Geant4 from the source files.
 The first thing I tried was using the [Instructions on the Geant4 website](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/installguide.html#buildandinstall).
 This method does everything from the command line using command prompt or powershell.
 Personally, I got a lot of bugs and issues with this approach, so I ended up going a different direction.